olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Team Effort Log.md

 * [This jira story](https://cseejira.essex.ac.uk/browse/A293011-76) was to create a parts list for suitable components will be using to create the pathfinder.
 It involved analysing requirements to determin what we might need to compleate our design.
 This story is worth 5 story points and the pathfinder parts list can be found on [GitLab]().

 ## Hamad Al-Marri
-### Sprint 1 (week 3 and 4)
+### sprint 1 (week 3 and 4)
 * [This work](https://cseejira.essex.ac.uk/browse/A293011-7) was the first task of this year which assigned in week 3 and worth  2 story points.
 It was about getting familiar with command-line git.
 This task was done after watching the introduction video of GitLab  in moodle.

 * [This story](https://cseejira.essex.ac.uk/browse/A293011-17) assigned to Hamad in week 4, which estimate of 2 story points.
 The task was about set up an account in Mbed platform and know-how to compile a program in Mbed software.

 * [This story](https://cseejira.essex.ac.uk/browse/A293011-25) assigned to Hamad in week 4, which has 10 story points.
 The task was researching and writing a one-page description of three protocols [SPI](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Hamad%20Al-Marri/Description_of_SPI.pdf), [I2C](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Hamad%20Al-Marri/Description_of_I2C.pdf) and [PWM](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Hamad%20Al-Marri/Description_of_PWM.pdf).

-### Sprint 2 (week 5 and 6)
+### sprint 2 (week 5 and 6)

-* [This story](https://cseejira.essex.ac.uk/browse/A293011-39)  was assigned during sprint 2 in week 5 and has 7 story points. the task was about watching video tutorial about Eagle PCD software.
+* The task was about watching video tutorials and be familiar with  Eagle PCD software.
+Also, Install the software on my computer.
+[This story](https://cseejira.essex.ac.uk/browse/A293011-39) assigned in week 5 and has 3 story points.

-* [This story](https://cseejira.essex.ac.uk/browse/A293011-51) was assigned in week 5 and worth 7 story points.
-It was about reading some tutorials to get familiarise with Eagle PCB software.

-* [This story](https://cseejira.essex.ac.uk/browse/A293011-63) has been done successfully but not on time it was uploaded on GitLab in week 7.
-It was assigned in week 6 which estimate of 10 story points.
-This task was about doing several challenges that ask for using Mbed simulator.
-Some codes were given to know the concept how it works and understand it.
-The codes given was about SPI, I2C and PWM.
-Document written in [Gitlab](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_6_Documents/Hamad/Week_6_Challenges_Hamad.pdf) shows how these protocols work in Mbed.

-### sprint 3 (week 7 and 8)

 ## Sheriff Oladunjoye
 ### Sprint 1 (week 3 and 4)
+* This [link](https://cseejira.essex.ac.uk/projects/A293011/issues/A293011-1?filter=doneissues) displays the completed task on jira, that required team 1 to get familiar with editing, pushing and pulling a [file](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_3_Documents/collaboration.txt) from both the local command line and that online on gitlab.
+This task was worth 3 story points.

+* I was also required to create an mbed account in order to get familiar with how mbed and its compiler works.
+This was worth 2 [story](https://cseejira.essex.ac.uk/projects/A293011/issues/A293011-15?filter=doneissues) points.

+* Another task completed during this sprint was the [research](https://cseejira.essex.ac.uk/projects/A293011/issues/A293011-33?filter=doneissues) and one page written description of [PMW](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Sheriff/PULSE_WIDTH_MODULATION.pdf), [12C](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Sheriff/I2C.pdf) and [SPI](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/Week_4_Documents/Sheriff/SERIAL_PERIPHERAL_INTERFACE.pdf).
+I also revised my understanding of diodes, LEDs and npn transistors.
+This took me about 24 hours to complete.